GSA/digitalgov.gov/content/old-docs/dap-digital-metrics-guidance-and-best-practices.md

 Social media is transforming how government engages with citizens and how it delivers service.
 Agencies are using social media to share information and deliver service more quickly and effectively than ever before.
 Increasingly, these tools are also being used for predictive and sentiment analysis—using the vast amount of real-time data from these social platforms to predict emerging trends and respond to them quickly (referred to as &#8220;social data&#8221;).

 Analysis of this social data is critical not just for agency communication offices—but also for program managers at every level of your organization.
-[Social media in government](https://www.WHATEVER/category/what-we-do/socialmedia/) increasingly requires accurate, targeted performance analysis to ensure we’re taking full advantage of these tools to deliver better service and engage with our customers.
+[Social media in government]({{< relref "what-we-do/socialmedia.md" >}}) increasingly requires accurate, targeted performance analysis to ensure we’re taking full advantage of these tools to deliver better service and engage with our customers.

-Here are a set of [recommended, baseline social media metrics](https://www.WHATEVER/2013/04/19/social-media-metrics-for-federal-agencies-2/), developed and maintained by an interagency working group of the [Federal Social Media Community of Practice](https://www.WHATEVER/communities/social-media/).
+Here are a set of [recommended, baseline social media metrics]({{< relref "social-media.md" >}}).
 The purpose is to establish a common, yet customizable approach to analyzing social data using the most cost-effective methods available.
 It provides a framework for agencies to measure the value and impact of social media in addressing agency mission and program goals.
 The aim is to move beyond obscure results of social media activities towards more sophisticated and more accurate assessments, leading to better informed decision-making.

 <h2 id="part-2" style="padding-top: 50px">
   Part 2: Reporting Requirements and Common Tools